lucch/ios-supply/README.md

   * View code is encouraged, but XIBs and Storyboards (without segues) are accepted.
 * `UIViewController`s has two main responsibilities: managing view lifecycle and setting up bindings between its view and view model:
   * Traditionally, callback closures or delegates have been used for communication between view controllers and view models.
 This proposal brings [RxSwift](https://github.com/ReactiveX/RxSwift) to the mix.
-* `UIViewController`s hold strong references to their views and view models.

 ### View Models